 I am not a Catholic but would like to come.
 How will I feel and what is Adoration?

 You will be welcome as a brother or sister in Christ, as all of us are the children of one Father.

 Eucharistic Adoration is a Catholic worship of Jesus’ Body, Soul and Divinity in a consecrated host placed in a monstrance on the altar.
 You may follow others in bodily postures during Adoration (kneeling, sitting) but if you do not feel comfortable kneeling, you may sit or stand up.
 Please, keep in mind that the Eucharistic Adoration is a solemn worship service for all Catholics.

 Do I have to stay the entire time?

 Stay as long or as short as you wish.
 Perhaps allow Jesus to direct the time you spend with Him?
 Time is such a precious gift; may your time at Magnify be a gift you give yourself, for moments of encounter with the Lord Jesus is always special.

 Why is it called an event?

 “In the fullness of time” (Father most holy), You sent Your Only Begotten Son to be our Savior.” -Eucharistic Prayer.

-The Eucharist is always a Word event because Jesus became present by the power of those consecratory words; the priest pronouncing the words of Jesus, “This is my body…. this is my blood.”
+Because the Eucharist is always a Word event when Jesus becomes present by the power of those consecratory words; the priest pronouncing the words of Jesus, “This is my body…. this is my blood.”